pip-services/pip-services-docs/content/en/node/messaging/queues/locked_message.md

 #### expirationTime
 The expiration time for the message lock.
-If it is null then the message is not locked.
+If it is null, then the message is not locked.

 > `public` **expirationTime**: Date